Art colony: New York

 Thomas and Wilhelmina Weber Furlong of the Art Students League of New York named their private summer residence the Golden Heart Farm art colony when they opened it in the summer of 1921.
 Located in upstate New York on Lake George, the colony and its artists in residence were at the center of the American modernist movement as important artists from Manhattan traveled to Golden Heart Farm to escape the city and study with the couple.

 Another famous colony, Yaddo in Saratoga Springs was founded soon after.
 Spencer Trask and his wife Katrina Trask conceived the idea of Yaddo in 1900, but the first residency program for artists did not formally initiate until 1926.

 The Woodstock Art Colony in the town of the same name began as two colonies.
 Originally known as Byrdcliffe, it was founded in 1902 by Ralph Radcliffe Whitehead, Hervey White, and Bolton Brown.
 Two years later, Hervey White renamed it the Maverick Colony, after seceding from Byrdcliffe in 1904.
 The town of Woodstock remains an active center of art galleries, music, and theatrical performances.

 The Roycroft community was an influential Arts and Crafts art colony that included both artisans and artists.
 Founded by Elbert Hubbard in 1895, in the village of East Aurora, New York, near Buffalo its artisans were influential on the development of early 20th-century American furniture, books, lamps and metalwork.
 The colony drew from the Saturday Sketch Club for many of its artists, as the club was located near a cabin used by Buffalo art students who specialized in outdoor oil painting.

 In 1973, Edna St. Vincent Millay's sister Norma created the Millay Colony for the Arts at the historic site of Steepletop in Austerlitz.

+By the early 1970s, East Hampton had developed a reputation as a vibrant artists' colony.
+A growing community of unconventional and experimental artists, writers, and performers established seasonal residences and shared spaces, fostering a bohemian atmosphere.
+The Hamptons continues to attract artists and creative professionals, helping to solidify its status as an influential center for the visual and performing arts.